Houseplants: Types of Houseplants and How to Grow Them

 Heart-shaped, glossy leaves lend a full look to Monstera, also known as the one-of-a-kind Swiss Cheese Plant.
 Its namesake is derived from its full leaves that develop diminutive, natural holes – resembling the holes in Swiss cheese – for a unique appearance, tailored for year-round display.

 And though the trademark punctuations on the leaves develop after one to two years of growth, this plant’s lush, vividly-green hues impress from day one.
+Plus, it's one of our low light houseplant varieties, so it couldn't be easier to grow.

 Croton Petras are compact container plants that thrive anywhere indoors, kitchen, office and beyond.